timmd-9216/trust-engine-v2/docs/GCP/WORKLOAD_IDENTITY.md

 Ensure the deploy service account (used in GitHub Actions) also has Artifact Registry permissions (already covered above via `roles/artifactregistry.admin`).

 ## Troubleshooting WIF setup errors
-- `INVALID_ARGUMENT: The attribute condition must reference one of the provider's claims`: avoid adding a condition when creating the provider; use the `--attribute-mapping` shown above and no `--attribute-condition`.
+- `INVALID_ARGUMENT: The attribute condition must reference one of the provider's claims`: ensure the provider has `--attribute-mapping="google.subject=assertion.sub,attribute.repository=assertion.repository"` and `--attribute-condition="attribute.repository=='OWNER/REPO'"` with the exact repo slug.
 - `Identity Pool does not exist ... workloadIdentityPools/github-pool`: wait a few seconds after creating the pool before binding, or verify the pool name with `gcloud iam workload-identity-pools describe github-pool --location=global --project=$PROJECT_ID`.
+- `Permission iam.serviceAccounts.getAccessToken denied`: add `roles/iam.serviceAccountTokenCreator` for the GitHub principal on the service account (see binding above).
 - `Role roles/storage.objectViewer is not supported`: do not bind this role directly to the service account for WIF; instead, grant the needed project roles (e.g., `roles/artifactregistry.writer`, `roles/run.admin`) as shown above.

 ## Terraform sketch (adjust names)